leidongfeng/leizy.github.io/README.md

+# Sentiment Lexicon Enhanced Attention-based LSTM for Sentiment Classification

+Deep neural networks have gained great success recently for sentiment classification.
+However, these approaches  do not  fully exploit the linguistic knowledge or rely heavily on expensive phrase-level annotation..
+In this paper, we propose a novel sentiment lexicon enhanced attention-based LSTM (SLEA-LSTM) model to improve the performance of sentence-level sentiment classification.
+Our method successfully integrates sentiment lexicon into deep neural networks via single-head or multi-head attention mechanisms.
 We conduct extensive experiments on MR and SST datasets.
 The experimental results show that our model achieved comparable or better performance than the state-of-the-art methods.